antgarcia12/my-pwp-anthony/README.md

 - [FontAwesome](https://fontawesome.com/) is a good quality free library for including iconography.

 Your Milestone 2a passes at [Tier III](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).
 You are now clear to begin development on your PWP.
 Keep it up!

+### Milestone 3
+Beautiful PWP!
+I love the background image you used, and the way you designed your typography over the top of it.
+Your site looks good on mobile and the contact form works.
+I also like the "Top" button that scrolls you back up - and your HTML code looks clean and well thought out.

+Your CSS looks good, but a little haphazard - I think if you planned out your sections/classes more before you start styling, your CSS could be very organized like your HTML is.
+Overall awesome job Ant!

+Your Milestone 3 passes at a Tier IV.

+Milestone 1 20% Tier III 30(0.2) = 6
+Milestone 2a 20% Tier III 30(0.2) = 6
+Milestone 2b 10% Tier III 30(0.1) = 3
+Milestone 3 50% Tier IV 40(0.5) = 20
+Final 35/40